 How did the circumstance affect you in relation to your studies or an assessment? now and the electristative arrest you in relation to your statics of an assessment.
-How is this given metanog unavoidable unavoidable and eventional?
+How is this gireumstance unevoidable unaredictable and eventional?
 How is this circumstance unavoidable, unpredictable, and exceptional?